 I’m an award-winning wine writer and Master of Wine with 28 years’ experience.
-I write for a number of publications, including The World of Fine Wine, OLN, Intelligent Life, Gourmet Traveller Wine, Imbibe and Woman and Home, appear regularly on BBC1’s Saturday Kitchen and run my own wine school in London.
+I write for a number of publications, including The World of Fine Wine, Intelligent Life, Gourmet Traveller Wine, Imbibe, Decanter, Wine-Searcher, Fine Drink (China) and Woman and Home, appear regularly on BBC1’s Saturday Kitchen and am one of the Three Wine Men.
 I am a co-chairman of the International Wine Challenge, the world’s most rigorously judged blind tasting competition, and have won over 25 awards for my journalism and photography.
 So far, I don’t have a red nose to show for it.

 There’s a longer CV below, couched in the third person to impress prospective employers.

 Tim Atkin MW is a UK wine journalist with an international following.
-He is the Wine Editor at Large of Off Licence News and wine columnist for Woman and Home.
-He also writes for The World of Fine Wine and The Economist’s Intelligent Life and appears regularly as a wine expert on BBC One’s Saturday Kitchen.
+He writes for Woman and Home, The World of Fine Wine, Gourmet Traveller Wine, Jamie Magazine, Fine Drink Magazine (China) and The Economist’s Intelligent Life and appears regularly as a wine expert on BBC One’s Saturday Kitchen.
 His website timatkin.com is widely read, quoted and re-Tweeted.
-He has a second career as a photographer whose photos have been published in The Guardian, The Daily Telegraph and the World of Fine Wine and exhibited in London, Gigondas and Beirut.
+He has a second career as a photographer whose photos have been published in The Guardian, The Daily Telegraph and the World of Fine Wine and exhibited in London, Provence, Colombia, Poland and Lebanon.

 Tim is the winner of many awards, including the Glenfiddich Wine Writer Award in 1988, 1990, 1993, 2004 and 2006 and the Wine Guild of the United Kingdom’s Wine Columnist of the Year in 1991, 1992, 1994 and 1996.
 In 1994, he was the first recipient of the Wines of France Award.
 The following year he was the co-winner of The Bunch Award, described by Auberon Waugh as the “Booker Prize of wine writing”, and the winner of the Waterford Crystal Wine Correspondent of the Year Award.
 In 1999, 2002, 2003 and 2004 he was named Lanson Wine Writer of the Year.
 Also in 2002, he was highly commended in the PPA Editor of the Year (Business and Professional Magazines) category for his work in transforming Harpers, the UK trade magazine he edited between 2000 and 2003.
 In 2005 he won the inaugural Wines of Portugal Award.
 In 2007 he was named Communicator of the Year by the International Wine & Spirit Competition and Best Drink Journalist in the World Food Media Awards.
 In 2009 he was highly commended in the Columnist of the Year (Business Media) category in the PPA Awards and named Louis Roederer International Wine Columnist of the Year.
 In 2011, he won the first Born Digital Award for editorial content on timatkin.com.
-At the 2011 Louis Roederer Awards, his website was named International Wine Website of the Year.
+At the 2011 Louis Roederer Awards, his website was named International Wine Website of the Year, an award he won for a second time in 2013.
+In 2012 he was named as one of Wine Intelligence's 10 for 10 (the people who had made a positive and lasting impact on the wine industry).

 Tim has contributed to a number of books on wine, including the New World of Wine, as well as writing two of his own - Chardonnay and Vins de Pays d’Oc.
 He was also the co-author with Anthony Rose of five editions of the annual consumer guide, Grapevine.

-He has judged wines in the UK, France, the United States, Argentina, Spain, South Africa, Chile and Australia and is co-chairman of the London-based International Wine Challenge, the world’s biggest and most rigorously judged blind tasting competition.
-He is also the chairman of the New Wave Spain Awards, The South African Top 100 and the Vins de Pays Top 100.
+He has judged wines in the UK, France, Italy, the United States, Argentina, Spain, South Africa, Chile and Australia and is co-chairman of the London-based International Wine Challenge, the world’s biggest and most rigorously judged blind tasting competition.
+He is also the chairman of the Wines from Spain Awards, The South African Top 100 and the Languedoc-Roussillon Top 100.
 In 2010 he was the international judge at the Melbourne Show and the Hong Kong International Wine & Spirit Competition.
+He is also a member of the panel that chooses the annual Top 50 Italian Wine Awards and judges the Cellars in the Sky Awards, assessing the wines listed in First and Business Classes.

 Tim is widely respected for his amusing and often controversial presentational style.
 In 2010 he was the keynote speaker at the Fine Wine Conference in Ribera del Duero and moderated a panel on emerging markets at the Masters of Wine Symposium in Bordeaux.
-Over the years, he has lectured to banks, firms of solicitors, singles’ evenings and numerous wine associations and clubs, specialising in the wines of France, Spain and the New World.
-He also runs a popular wine school at Vinoteca in London.
+Over the years, he has lectured to banks, firms of solicitors, singles’ evenings and numerous wine associations and clubs, specialising in the wines of France, Spain, Italy and the New World.
+He is also one of the Three Wine Men (with Olly Smith and Oz Clarke), co-hosting half a dozen consumers weekends each year in the UK.

-Tim enjoys collecting photography, golf, playing the piano and singing and speaks fluent French and good conversational Spanish.
+Tim enjoys collecting and taking photos, golf, running, playing the piano and singing, reading and cooking and speaks fluent French and good conversational Spanish.
 He holds a BA from Durham University in Modern Languages and a Masters (with distinction) from the London School of Economics in European Studies.
 In 1993 he was a European Union fellow on the Paris-based Journalists in Europe programme.
 In 2001 he passed the notoriously difficult Master of Wine examination at the first attempt, winning the Robert Mondavi Award for the best set of theory papers.
-He is a Caballero del Vino, a Chevalier du Tastevin and a member of the Ordre du Bontemps.
+He is a Caballero del Vino, a Chevalier du Tastevin and a member of the Ordre du Bontemps in Bordeaux